nilay1400/DNN-Quantization/README.md

-# Official Repository for FORTUNE: A Negative Memory Overhead Hardware-Agnostic Fault TOleRance TechniqUe in DNNs
+# FORTUNE: A Negative Memory Overhead Hardware-Agnostic Fault TOleRance TechniqUe in DNNs

 Link to the paper: .....................